Maryland - Gaylord National Harbor, May 5-8, 2019

 One of the best ways to get involved in NASCIO is by actively participating in the committees and working groups.
 Interested in participating?
 Complete our Interest Form and let us know where you'd like to be involved.
 You are welcome to join a committee or working group throughout the program year however, a call for participants will be sent out each November highlighting any changes or additions to the committees/working groups for the next year.

-*Based on volunteer interest, the NASCIO President will appoint committee members for the 2019 Programs Committee and 2019 Awards Committee.
-Those asked to serve on the 2019 Programs Committee and 2019 Awards Committee will be contacted by NASCIO staff in December.
+*Based on volunteer interest expresses in November the NASCIO President will appoint committee members for the 2019 Programs Committee and 2019 Awards Committee.
+Those designated to serve on the 2019 Programs Committee and 2019 Awards Committee will be contacted by NASCIO staff in December.

 The Audit Committee assists the Executive Committee in fulfilling its oversight responsibilities with respect to the annual audit of the association's books and records, including selection of the independent auditor and oversight of internal controls over financial management and reporting.
 The committee is comprised of the secretary-treasurer, who is the chairperson, and two or more members of the Executive Committee appointed by the president.

 Successful information technology initiatives in state government deserve to be highlighted and shared in order to promote innovation, foster better government and engage citizens.
 For over 25 consecutive years, NASCIO has honored achievements in the public sector through its Recognition Awards for Outstanding Achievement in the Field of Information Technology.

 The Awards Committee is charged with determining the awards winners in ten submission categories.
 Committee members review and score nominations and then recommend award finalists and recipients.
 Being a member on this committee is a great avenue to network with other members, gain knowledge regarding state technology projects through the review process and ultimately honor outstanding state technology initiatives.

 Meeting Schedule: The committee will meet as needed.